-Far from the busy roads, invisible to contemporary travellers, the mediaeval monastery of St Bessarion stands like an impenetrable fortress at the foot of Mt Kozakias.
+Far from the busy roads, the medieval monastery of St Bessarion stands like an impenetrable fortress at the foot of Mt Kozakias.
 It is one of the most impressive attractions in the area.
 The huge three-storey building complex has 366 cells (a leap year’s worth) and was built in 1527.

-Charming local shops preserve the flavours of Trikalas’ old mountain recipes, especially in Elati where you’ll find sun-dried frumenty with goat’s milk, a selection of organic products (honey, cracked wheat, sun-dried tomatoes), syrupy sweets, marmalade, and medicinal herbs.
-Indulge in the flavours of Thessaly!
+Charming local shops preserve the flavours of Trikalas’ old mountain recipes, especially in Elati where you’ll find sun-dried frumenty with goat’s milk, a selection of organic products (honey, cracked wheat, sun-dried tomatoes), syrupy sweets, marmalade and medicinal herbs.

 The Red Rock